grill-lab/TaskMAD/README.md

 To deploy and configure the Wizard of Oz Interface check the [TaskMAD-WoZ-Interface repository](https://github.com/grill-lab/TaskMAD-WoZ-Interface).

-## Repository Content

-In this repository we provide content only to run the Task-MAD gRPC server and the Chat interface.
-To run the Wizard Interface it

 # Installation

 In this section, it will be described how to install and run the agent-dialogue system on a local machine.
 As an example, the system will be connected to the [Wizard of Oz Webapp](https://github.com/USC-ICT/WoZ) but any other supported agent integration would follow a very similar approach